CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 ### Council Act 26.1

 > If an unfinished build in the city has not been worked on for 2 months it shall be derelicted.

+---

+TODO: Version histories with only one entry should just have "Original Text" in the summary?

+TODO: Notify government of legal update to 10.1 (+make a note?)!

+TODO: 7.1 vs 9.1 (+make a note?)

+TODO: Is 7.1 actually restored?
+Sort out conflation with 9.1-- was 13.8 supposed to keep 9.1 repealed instead of 7.1?

+TODO: Redo council numbering

+_NOTE: Routine Council duties (eg. confirming new Alcuahtls, territory changes, treaties, military duties, trade deals, derelictions, censuses, and other non-Act decisions) should not be recorded here in the future.
+Only Acts, or "Executive decisions that regard matters of law", should be recorded here.
+Treaties are recorded [insert link here] here._ (TODO) (Should they be recorded elsewhere?)

+TODO: Why does the Council declare mistrials?
+The HJ should be able to as well per 15.12!